boschrexroth/ctrlx-automation-sdk/samples-python/datalayer.client.browse/README.md

 ## Implementation Description

 Module __main.py__ creates a Data Layer client connection and calls the function browse_tree().
 This function tries to read and list the value of the (root) node.
-Then it scanns recursively through all sub nodes.
+Then it scans recursively through all sub nodes.
 When all nodes are listed the app ends.

 The app is restarted automatically ny snapd because of its restart option in snap/snapcraft.yaml.